 Sony’s size and wide range of products gives it an edge over Microsoft, Nintendo, and 3rd party product manufacturers.
 It can mass-produce products that complement its own product line.
 In the case of Playstation, we’ve already seen the Playstation 3D Display, which is not the typical gamer hardware, but the rest of Sony’s accessory line for the Playstation 3 is filled with Sony products.
 As the most open system (because the PS3 uses Bluetooth for wireless, compared to the Xbox 360’s proprietary wireless technology), there is plenty of 3rd party hardware, but Sony’s own internal development can put out better hardware faster, and often without compromises.

 That’s the story of the Wireless Stereo Headset.
+It’s also the story of the best gaming headset.

 Carrying a similar design to Sony’s own high-end headphones, the Wireless Stereo Gaming Headset has an ear-shaped design for maximum comfort over long periods of time.
 It’s an over-the-ear headset with leather cushions and a growing indent on the inside to leave plenty of space for the ear.
 The frame has a very solid build with a metal band and two heavy plastic side covers leading down to the oversize cans.